-Emissions resulting from transportation sources in Ventura County are forecasted to increase slightly between 2016 and 2040 under future baseline scenario conditions.
+Emissions resulting from transportation sources in Ventura County are forecasted to decrease slightly between 2016 and 2040 under future baseline scenario conditions.

 This is likely due to a decrease in Work Based and Home Based VMT, and a decrease in VHD.
 Additionally, emissions are likely to decrease as more electric and more fuelefficient vehicles become more common on roadways.
-Table 3-7 below shows the concentration of GHG emissions under 2016 and 2040 conditions, showing a .13% increase within this time frame.
-Emission concentrations are represented as metric tons of Carbon Dioxide output per year.
+Table 3-7 below shows the annual rate of GHG emissions under 2016 and 2040 conditions, as calculated using the EMFAC modeling tool created by the California Air Resources Board5.
+The annual GHG emission rate shows a 6% decrease within this time frame.
+Emission concentrations are represented as metric tons of carbon dioxide equivalent output per year.
 There is an opportunity to further reduce emissions with the implementation of a variety of strategies and transportation improvements.
 These tools and strategies range from coordination of land use and transportation policy and planning to better coordinate the location of new denser development in more urbanize areas with lower VMT, encouraging increased multimodal travel, and increasing the electrification of vehicle travel.
 These improvements will be further discussed in Chapter 7.